QuantAttack: Exploiting Dynamic Quantization to Attack Vision Transformers: Method

 \subsection{Threat Model}

 \textbf{Adversary's Goals.} We consider an adversary whose primary goal is to generate an adversarial perturbation $\delta$ that triggers the worst-case performance of dynamic quantization techniques, \ie, increases the number of high-bit operations.
-Along with our primary goal, to increase the stealthiness of the attack, we aim to: (a) maintain the original classification, and (b) generate a smooth perturbation.
+Along with our primary goal, to increase the stealthiness of the attack the adversary aims to maintain the original classification.

-\textbf{Adversary's Knowledge.} To assess the security vulnerability of dynamic quantization to adversarial attacks, we consider two scenarios: \textit{(i)} a white-box scenario: the attacker has full knowledge about the victim model, and \textit{(ii)} a black-box scenario: the attacker crafts a perturbation on a surrogate model and applies it to a different victim model.
+\textbf{Adversary's Knowledge.} To assess the security vulnerability of dynamic quantization to adversarial attacks, we consider three scenarios: \textit{(i)} a white-box scenario: the attacker has full knowledge about the victim model; \textit{(ii)} a grey-box scenario: the attacker has partial knowledge about the set of potential models; and \textit{(iii)} a black-box scenario: the attacker crafts a perturbation on a surrogate model and applies it to a different victim model.

-\textbf{Attack Variants.} Given a dataset $\mathcal{D}$ that contains multiple pairs $(x_i,y_i)$ where $x_i$ is a sample and $y_i$ is the corresponding label, we consider three variants: \textit{(i)} single - a different perturbation $\delta$ is crafted for each $x \in \mathcal{D}$; \textit{(ii)} class-universal - a single perturbation $\delta$ is crafted for a target class $m \in M$; and \textit{(iii)} universal - a single perturbation $\delta$ is crafted for all $x \in \mathcal{D}$.
+\textbf{Attack Variants.} Given a dataset $\mathcal{D}$ that contains multiple pairs $(x_i,y_i)$ where $x_i$ is a sample and $y_i$ is the label, we consider three variants: \textit{(i)} single - a different perturbation $\delta$ is crafted for each $x \in \mathcal{D}$; \textit{(ii)} class-universal - a single perturbation $\delta$ is crafted for a target class $m \in M$; and \textit{(iii)} universal - a single perturbation $\delta$ is crafted for all $x \in \mathcal{D}$.